-Although tenrecs are often cited as an example of both an adaptive radiation and exceptional convergent evolution , these claims have not been investigated quantitatively.
+The claims that tenrecs are an example of both an adaptive radiation and convergent evolution have not been investigated quantitatively.
 There are qualitative similarities among the hind limb morphologies of tenrecs and several other unrelated species with similar locomotory styles but the degree of morphological similarity has not been established.
 Morphological diversity is an important feature of adaptive radiations and it also informs our understanding of convergent phenotypes .
 Therefore, it is important to quantify patterns of morphological diversity in tenrecs to gain an insight into their evolution.

 We present the first quantitative study of patterns of morphological diversity in tenrecs.
 We use geometric morphometric techniques to compare cranial morphological diversity in tenrecs to that of their closest relatives, the golden moles (Afrosoricida, Chrysochloridae).
 We expect tenrecs to be more morphologically diverse than golden moles because tenrecs occupy a wider variety of ecological niches.
-The tenrec Family includes terrestrial, semi-fossorial, semi-aquatic and semi-arboreal species .
+The tenrec family includes terrestrial, semi-fossorial, semi-aquatic and semi-arboreal species .
 In contrast, all golden moles occupy very similar, fossorial ecological niches .
 Greater ecological variety is often (though not always) correlated with higher morphological diversity .
 However, our results reveal that, in skulls at least, morphological diversity in tenrecs is not as great as it first appears.

 Materials and Methods